Tensorlake Provider

 - choosing

-provider: tensorlake; - configuring Tensorlake sandbox image, snapshot, sizing, or organization;
+provider: tensorlake(aliases:tl,tensorlake-sbx); - configuring the Tensorlake sandbox image, snapshot, sizing, organization, or

 - changing